LoginRadius/docs/README.md

 ## How to contribute

-We appreciate all kinds of contributions from anyone, be it finding an issue or writing a blog.
+We appreciate all kinds of contributions from our contributors.

 Please check the [contributing guide](CONTRIBUTING.MD) to become a contributor.